jakubgrad/Aineopintojen-harjoitusty-Algoritmit-ja-teko-ly-/documentation/implementation document.md

 - Need to move print_for_cli away from JPS
 - Add debug mode?
 - Add different types of tests
+- The maps are flipped vertically and horizontally so that coordinates feel natural (i.e. they resemble cartesian coordinate system in the 1st quarter)

 # Targeted time and space requirements (e.g. O-analyses)